Norris Arm Heritage Society Inc.

 The Fox Moth Museum is a heritage museum the main purpose of which is to preserve the heritage and culture of Norris Arm and surrounding area.
 The museum features a large number of artifacts pertaining to the community and its history regarding aviation, the railway, forestry, archaeology, salmon migration, and its people.
 There is a 911 room, where the visitors can view a locally made documentary about the 911 experience through the eyes of the community and its 911 guests.

-The Fox Moth Heritage Centre is a replica of the original aviation hangar constructed on this site in the mid 1930s.
+The building is a replica of the original aviation hangar constructed on this site in the mid 1930s.
 Pioneer pilot Capt.
-Douglas Fraser, with his plane the Fox Moth, used this building as home base for his meteorological flights gathering data for the first commercial trans-atlantic flights in the “flying boats”.
-The museum features exhibits dedicated to the preservation of the community’s history.
-Exhibits reflect themes such as railway, logging, aviation and archaeology.
-See a large scale model of the Fox Moth D83.
+Douglas Fraser, with his plane the Fox Moth, used this building as home base for his meteorological flights gathering data for the first commercial trans-Atlantic flights in the “flying boats”.